 SCREEN: To be provided by authors: Spreadsheet formula calculating the weighting factor of a peak.
 TXT: ai=AijAj ; ai: weighting factor; Ai: area of the band

 SCREEN: To be provided by authors: Extraction of the average peak position.
-TXT: λpeakpH=iaipHλipH
+TXT: λpeakn=iainλin

 To generate a reversibility plot, tabulate the average peak positions as a function of the operation number n [1].
 Assign operation number n as mentioned on the screen [2].
 Analyze the peak position at n using the displayed formula [3].